The Problem with Link Blogs (Plus Five Link Blogs That Rock)

-Link blogs suck because they don’t provide any content.
-Link blogs suck because they just jump on the back of people who actually create content, with few exceptions.
-Link blogs nonetheless play an important role in the hypertext ecosystem by mixing and working up entire informations spaces, bringing good stuff (back) to the surface.
-And thus, every content provider’s also happy about link blogs, as must be search engines for obtaining more votes for relevant documents.
+Link blogs suck because they don’t provide content.
+With few exceptions, link blogs suck because they jump on the back of people who actually create content.
+Link blogs nonetheless play an important role in the hypertext ecosystem by mixing and working up information spaces, bringing good stuff (back) to the surface.
+And hence, every content provider is also happy about link blogs, as must be search engines for obtaining votes for relevant documents.

-So what am I talking about (while entirely ignoring spam link blogs)?
-I merely want to point out two things, as described above:
+So what am I talking about (while not talking about spam link blogs)?
+I merely want to point out two things:

 -

-On the one hand you may define link blogs as blogs that most of the time publish rather short posts like “hey, check this out, click here” or “look what’s here, I fully agree” and that—you name it—include a link to the actual resource (outside respective blog).
-(Bonus: The best link blogs contain tons of “yah that also helped me” comments, too.)
-Since link blogs are gregarious animals in most people’s feed readers, covered by dozens of other sources where you already heard about the document in question, link blogs can turn into a waste of time for both authors and visitors.
+On the one hand, you may define link blogs as blogs that publish rather short posts like “hey, check this out, click here” or “look what’s here, I agree” and that—you name it—include links to resources (outside of the respective blog).
+Since link blogs are popular but good content scarce, subscribing to link blogs may lead to a lot of repetition and can hence turn into a waste of time for both authors and visitors.

 -

-On the other hand, link blogs can be helpful for prioritizing and distributing content, and they can thus be important.
-Link blogs can actually help in finding the best content, becoming an good place to go for certain topics.
-But this really is so rare compared to the sheer amount of link blogs that I had a hard time even finding five good (outstanding!) link blogs, shown below.
+On the other hand, link blogs can be helpful for prioritizing and promoting content, and they may therefore be important.
+Link blogs can actually help to find good content, and become a useful place to turn to for certain topics.
+But this seems to become more rare given the sheer amount of link blogs—there are so many that I had a hard time finding five good (in the end, outstanding) link blogs, as featured below.

-One thing that helps improving a link blog is to increase the post text to link ratio, meaning that there must be more “transfer,” more input from the author.
-This works.
+One thing that helps link blogs is an increased post text to link ratio, meaning that there must be some added value.
+For example, commentary by the author.
+It can add context and character.

 Exceptions Prove the Rule…

-…so here are at least five blogs that long proved to be valuable:
+…so here are five blogs that have proved to be valuable:

 -